EducationalTestingService/rsmtool/doc/config_rsmtool.rst

 """""""""""""""""
 Name of the column containing expected correlation sign between each feature and human score if using :ref:`subset-based column selection <subset_column_selection>`.

+.. _skll_fixed_parameters:

+skll_fixed_parameters *(Optional)*
+""""""""""""""""""""""""""""""""""
+Any fixed hyperparameters to be used if a SKLL model is chosen to build the scoring model.
+This should be a dictionary with the names of the hyperparameters as the keys.
+To determine what hyperparameters are available for the SKLL learner you chose, consult the scikit-learn documentation for the learner with the same name.
+This is because hyperparameter names are defined for scikit-learn estimators and SKLL just passes them through.
+The values for a key can be string, integer, float, or boolean depending on what the hyperparameter expects.
+Note that if this option is specified with the :ref:`built-in linear regression models <builtin_models>`, it will simply be ignored.

 .. _skll_objective:

 skll_objective *(Optional)*